Electric Vehicle Frequently Asked Questions and responses to common myths

 What about safety issues, like engine fires?

-Despite the recent concern about electric vehicle fires, EVs have the fewest fires compared to hybrid and gas vehicles, according to a recent report by AutoinsuranceEZ.
+You might be surprised to learn that EVs have the fewest fires compared to hybrid and gas vehicles, according to a recent report by AutoinsuranceEZ.

 Hybrid, gas, and electric car fire statistics